AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

     - landing dynamics force/torque effector that computes the interaction between a CAD spacecraft model and a CAD asteroid or lunar surface terrain.
     - new example scripts how to spacecraft formation simulations exploiting the BSK2 messaging
-    - Basilisk 2.1 that includes:
+    - Basilisk 2.2 that includes:

-        - support for multi-threading when simulating multiple satellite systems
+        - support a way to do thread-safe messaging

 Version |release|
 -----------------